asciamanna/asciamanna.github.io/_drafts/tdd-is-not-a-testing-practice.md

 Too often teams aren't encouraged to practice TDD because there is resistance to doing it.
 It's a practice that takes time and expertise to master, so it is common for developers to decide it is not for them.
 It changes a developer's workflow significantly so it will generate discomfort early on.
 Technical leaders often take the easy way out and say, _"as long as you write unit tests it's okay."_

+The vast majority of developers who don't want to practice TDD have never tried it.
  Teams should be encouraged to learn TDD and development organizations should be educated on all of the benefits of TDD.
- The vast majority of developers who don't want to practice TDD have never tried it.
  It is vital that safe learning environments are created so that developers can learn and practice without feeling like it will only interfere with their ability to _"ship features faster"_.
 Too often this is the short-sighted reason that teams give to avoid the practice.

 ## The Inconspicuous Benefits of TDD

 The benefits of TDD and the near instantaneous feedback cycles it produces are addictive and extremely valuable.
-There are many benefits beyond software design that are equally as valuable.
-These are obvious for TDD practitioners, but are a bit more subtle and overlooked by those who are not.
+Many benefits exist beyond software design and the creation of unit tests.
+These benefits are obvious to seasoned TDD practitioners, but are a bit more subtle and overlooked by those who are not.

 ### Continuously Working Software